Final Administrative Action for Forfeiture

 Call for a free consultation at 813-250-0500.

-Problems with “Final Administrative Action” after a CBP Forfeiture
+Problems with “Final Administrative Action” by CBP

 Instead of explaining the options, the “final administrative action” form used by U.S. Customs and Border Protection (CBP) is confusing and incomplete.
 So what does “claim” mean on the form for “final administration action”?